What Is Being Quiet Before God? How Do We Quiet Our Heart Before God?

 Hello!
 Every day I bustle about, being busy with my work and serving in the church as well as taking care of my family.
 So every day I find myself occupied with these things.
 Although I’ve dealt with many things, my heart is always empty.
 Not only do I have nothing to say to the Lord while praying to Him, but I become dry and barren in spirit.
-Besides this, I find it difficult to quiet my heart while reading the, as my heart is always occupied with these external matters.
+Besides this, I find it difficult to quiet my heart while reading the Bible, as my heart is always occupied with these external matters.
 For this reason, I feel rather upset and have no idea how to resolve this difficulty.

 Hello Sister Zhuiqiu,